MicrosoftDocs/security/operations/incident-response-playbook-compromised-malicious-app.md

 - IP country
 - Credential type

 When this detection is fired, the account is marked as high risk because this can indicate account takeover for the subject application.
-Note that the legitimate changes to an application’s configuration will sometimes trigger this detection.
+The legitimate changes to an application’s configuration will sometimes trigger this detection.

 For more information, see [Securing workload identities with Identity Protection](/azure/active-directory/identity-protection/concept-workload-identity-risk).